What Does Geranium Flower Mean and Symbolise?

 What are the Folktales Associated with a Geranium Flower?

-The folktales associated with Geraniums are just as interesting as their meaning and symbolism.
+The folktales associated with geraniums are just as interesting as their meaning and symbolism.
 One of these folktales comes from the Iroquois Indian tribes and their cultural beliefs.
-They believe that wild Crane’s Bills could curb the effects of a casted love charm.
+They believe that geraniums could curb the effects of a casted love charm.
 A root-infused tea of this plant can be placed beside the person under the spell!

-Another spell-casting tale speaks about the magic powers of Geraniums.
-Early country folk believes in its powers to ward off evil spirits and act as protective charms.
+Another spell-casting tale speaks about the magic powers of geraniums.
+Early country folk believe in its powers to ward off evil spirits and act as protective charms.

-White Crane’s Bill flowers were the ones to bear this mystical ability.
+White geranium flowers were the ones to bear this mystical ability.
 Folks often told stories about how these white blossoms were used as charms to ward off snakes and flies.

 An embodied tattoo like this is also symbolic of wishing for good health for anyone met unexpectedly during the journey.
 And lastly, it is a floral portrayal of having good friendships, healthy personal relationships, and genuine happiness.

-Similarly, a root poultice was used to treat skin burns and hemorrhoids.
-A combination of leaf and root treatments was often used to remedy sore throats, hemorrhages, and cholera.
+Similarly, a root poultice was used to treat skin burns and heal wounds.
+A combination of leaf and root treatments was often used to relieve pain such as sore throats, hemorrhages, and cholera.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.